Anthrocon/docs/content/docs/GitHub/Add a spell checker to VS Code.md

 ## Find and fix spelling mistakes

 Unknown words are underlined as you type.
-Find suggestions by selecting the word, then clicking the light bulb icon `💡`.
+Find suggestions by hovering your mouse over the word, then clicking `Quick Fix…`.

 Find all unknown words by selecting `View` ❯ `Problems`.